mockery/mockery/README.md

 ## Prerequisites

-Mockery requires PHP 5.3.2 or greater.
-In addition, it is recommended to install the Hamcrest library (see below for instructions) which contains additional matchers used when defining expected method arguments.
+Mockery requires PHP 5.3.2 or greater for versions `0.9.4` or lower.
+The current master and future versions will use PHP 5.4 at minimum.
+This is subject to change as PHP versions reach their published end of life dates.

 ## Documentation